purduesigbots/pros-docs/v5/okapi/tutorials/concepts/2dmotionprofiling.rst

 Next, let's create a motion profile.
 A profile is created with a list of points and a name.
 Each of the points contains the desired x and y coordinates and heading.
-The points given to the controller form a path which starts at the current position of the robot.
-Even if the starting point is not ``(0, 0, 0)``, the robot will assume the path is specified with the first point as its current position.
+The points given to the controller form a path from the first given point to the last.
+The path will be generated assuming that all of the points are relative to the first, so if you pass in an x value of ``-4_ft`` for the first point, then passing an x value of ``0_ft`` for the second point will result in a forward movement of 4 feet.

 .. note:: This function computes the set of steps for the desired profile, which
           may take some time.